How to Find Hidden Apps on Your Teen's Phone

 - Using these apps can be dangerous and put your student at risk of encountering predators.
 So, it’s important to monitor the apps your student downloads

-- According to a report from ABC, predators know about these apps and are good at looking like young students to make "friends".
-Predators are often known to say "Hey, download "XYZ" app, we can communicate that way; no one ever has to know."
+- According to a report from ABC, predators know about these apps and are good at posing as young students to make "friends."
+Predators are often known to say, "Hey, download "XYZ" app, we can communicate that way; no one ever has to know"

 Apps that can easily hide activity from parents